About Neumont College of Computer Science

 Arlington, VA 22201

-A copy of the ACCSC Complaint Form is available at the school and may also be obtained online at www.accsc.org.
+A copy of the ACCSC Complaint Form is available at the school and may be obtained by contacting the Office of Student Affairs or online at www.accsc.org.